ser-lo-ma/Geant4_Wiki/content/Simulating radioactive decay.md

+---
+title: Simulating radioactive decay
+draft: false
+tags: ""
+---

 Simulating radioactive decay in Geant4 is not trivial, and although there is no way to create a material that decays with time, a similar effect can be obtained in multiple ways.
 Both methods use [[G4GeneralParticleSource]].
 #### With G4RadioactiveDecayPhysics:
 Firstly, you need to ensure that your [[Physics Lists]] contains G4RadioactiveDecayPhysics.
 It might be worth using the registerPhysics method to ensure that it is contained.
-It is important to note that the Physics lists are initialized after the [[G4VPrimaryGenerator]], so the generator must be initialized with no particle, and then the process for defining the ion must be done in `GeneratePrimaries`.
+It is important to note that [[Physics lists]] are initialized after the [[G4VPrimaryGenerator]], so the generator must be initialized with no particle, and then the process for defining the ion must be done in `GeneratePrimaries`.

 Below is included a snippet of code demonstrating how this is done for a Cobalt source: